sirredbeard/Awesome-Buddhism/README.md

 * [Wikipedia](https://en.wikipedia.org/wiki/Kadam_(Tibetan_Buddhism)) - Kadam was founded by Dromtön (1005–1064), a Tibetan lay master and the foremost disciple of the great Bengali master Atiśa.
 The school is known for it's Lojong Oral Transmission Teachings.
 The Kadam tradition ceased to exist as an independent tradition by the end of the 16th century.
 Nowadays the Gelug tradition keeps and transmits the Kadam lineage of the Scriptural Traditions of the Six Canonical Texts.
 Together with Dagpo Kagyu Tradition they keep and transmit The Pith Instructions of the Sixteen Essences, and the Dagpo Kagyu Tradition keeps and transmits the Key Instructions of the Four Noble Truths.
 #### Rime Movement
 * [Wikipedia](https://en.wikipedia.org/wiki/Rimé_movement) - The Rimé movement is a movement involving the Sakya, Kagyu and Nyingma schools of Tibetan Buddhism, along with some Bon scholars.
 Rimé was intended to recognize the differences between traditions and appreciate them, while also establishing a dialogue which would create common ground.
 Rimé is responsible for a number of scriptural compilations, such as the Rinchen Terdzod and the Sheja Dzö.
+#### New Kadampa
+* [Wikipedia](https://en.wikipedia.org/wiki/New_Kadampa_Tradition) - The New Kadampa Tradition – International Kadampa Buddhist Union (NKT—IKBU) is a global Buddhist new religious movement founded by Kelsang Gyatso in England in 1991.
+The NKT-IKBU describes itself as ‘an entirely independent Buddhist tradition’ inspired and guided by ‘the ancient Kadampa Buddhist Masters and their teachings, as presented by Kelsang Gyatso’.

 ## Japanese Vajrayana 🇯🇵